SolerJapan/Mod2Project/public/README.md

 set stage is continuously called to keep updating then finally the stage, setStage and the rowsCleared is returned.

- ### `Functions`

- updateStage = prevStage => {}

- this saves the update to the current changes in the stage like what pieces are where

- if there is a colision it reset the player piece and also sweeps the row if its filled along with updating the stage

 # pages

 ## AboutPage